What you’ll learn

 This code will classify all your products at the general tax rate for your nexus.

-With the new laws set into place after South Dakota v.
-Wayfair, business without a physical presence in a state with more than 200 transactions or $100,000 in-state sales collect and remit sales taxes on transactions in the state.
+With the laws set into place after South Dakota v.
+Wayfair, businesses without a physical presence in a state with more than 200 transactions or $100,000 in-state sales collect and remit sales taxes on transactions in the state.